Research Areas

 Lomoriello, Arianna Schiano; Sessa, Paola; Dux, Paul E.; Doro, Mattia; Dell’Acqua, Roberto

-The time-course of attention engagement in a single-stream RSVP design Journal Article Forthcoming
+The time course of attention engagement in a single-stream rapid serial visual presentation design Journal Article Forthcoming

 In: Journal of Cognitive Neuroscience, Forthcoming.